Cozy Peach Kitchen

 Overhead view of cornbread muffins on a wire cooling rack with a container of butter off to the side.

 • Molasses: Molasses is a dark, thick syrupy biproduct made from boiling sugar cane or sugar beets.
-In this recipe we will use regular or light molasses, not blackstrap molasses (that is a much more strongly flavored version of molasses).
+This recipe uses regular molasses, not blackstrap molasses, which is a much more strongly flavored version of molasses.

-• Cornmeal: In this recipe, we will use whole grain cornmeal.
+• Cornmeal: This recipe uses whole-grain cornmeal.
 Whole grain cornmeal is simply ground corn, whereas refined or degerminated cornmeal is more finely ground.
 Coarse, whole-grain cornmeal yields a more richly flavored and textured muffin.
-My favorite cornmeal is this kind from Bob's Red Mill, but any package labeled "coarse" will work.
+My favorite cornmeal is from Bob's Red Mill, but any package labeled "coarse" will work.

 • All-purpose flour, baking powder, and baking soda are baking staples that contribute to the cornbread muffin structure.

-• Non-dairy milk: Unsweetened, unflavored soy milk is my go-to, but any kind of non-dairy milk works.
+• Non-dairy milk: Unsweetened, unflavored soy milk is my go-to, but oat milk and almond milk also work.
+Just make sure to choose one labeled as unflavored.

 • Vegan butter, such as Earth Balance or Miyoko's brand.
 An equal amount of coconut oil can be used as needed.

-2. Make vegan "buttermilk" by combining unsweetened soy milk with apple cider vinegar.
+Step 2: Make vegan "buttermilk" by combining unsweetened soy milk with apple cider vinegar.
 Let sit for 10 minutes.
 The acidic vinegar causes soy milk to curdle and become thicker.
-It may not sound appetizing, but it's a great way to add extra depth to cornbread (and vegan pancakes and biscuits!).
+It may not sound appetizing, but it's a great way to add extra depth to cornbread (and vegan pancakes and vegan biscuits!).

-*If you don't have apple cider vinegar you can use regular vinegar.
+Note: If you don't have apple cider vinegar you can use regular vinegar.
 If you don't have any vinegar at all, just skip the buttermilk step.
+Learn more about my method to make vegan buttermilk.

-3. Combine all dry ingredients in a mixing bowl.
+Step 3: Combine dry ingredients in a medium mixing bowl.

 Metal muffin tins filled with cornbread muffin batter.